spensbot/captivate/README.md

 We live in an open source world.
 Share your best scenes and creations with other captivate users!

-## More Info
+## Developer Notes

+This repo contains submodules.
+Be sure to run `git sumodule update --init --recursive` after cloning.

+Captivate has several binary dependencies (serialport, midi, node-link).
+It will not run until these are built against Electron's node version: `npm run rebuild`

 Thanks to [this repo](https://github.com/electron-react-boilerplate/electron-react-boilerplate) for the electron/react boilerplate

-## Dev Notes

-REBUILD!
-Binary dependencies (serialport, midi, node-link) are `npm install`ed in the ./release/app folder.
-You must run `npm rebuild` from that folder

 [MIT License](https://github.com/spensbot/Captivate2/blob/master/LICENSE)